 Here are some situations where you might want to activate Maintenance Mode:

-- Updating plugins and themes: You’ve got a bunch of outdated plugins and themes that need some love.
+- Updating plugins and themes: You have a number of outdated plugins and themes that require attention.
 Instead of risking compatibility issues or security vulnerabilities, activate maintenance mode and give your site a little TLC.

 - Performing routine backups: You’re a responsible website owner who knows the importance of backups.
 But you don’t want to interrupt your visitors’ experience while you’re at it.
 Maintenance mode to the rescue!

-- Migrating to a new server: You’re moving to a new hosting provider or server and want to ensure everything goes smoothly.
+- Migrating to a new server: You’re switching to a new hosting provider or server and want to ensure a smooth transition.
 Activate maintenance mode, take a deep breath, and let the migration magic happen.

 - Making significant design changes: You’re giving your site a facelift and want to ensure your visitors aren’t shocked by the sudden change.
 Give them a heads-up with a friendly maintenance mode message.

 - Rolling out new features: You’ve got some exciting new features or functionality to share with your visitors.
-But you want to ensure everything works flawlessly before you unveil it.
+However, you want to ensure everything works flawlessly before unveiling it.
 Maintenance mode can help you test and fine-tune your new features without distractions.

-- Dealing with unexpected downtime: Your site is down for reasons beyond your control, and you want to let your visitors know what’s happening.
+- Dealing with unexpected downtime: Your site is down for reasons beyond your control, and you want to inform your visitors about the issue.
 Activate maintenance mode and reassure them that you’re working on a solution.

 Learn how to enable Maintenance Mode on your WordPress site with these steps: